 * More material from the movie

-Go here to the 21 Foundation Youtube page for many more interviews by the foundation that did not make it into the movie, including interviews with Jill Bolte Taylor, Nalini Nadkarni, Hans Rosling, Nicholas Negroponte, and more.
+Go here for a longer version for many more interviews by the foundation that did not make it into the movie, including interviews with Jill Bolte Taylor, Nalini Nadkarni, Hans Rosling, Nicholas Negroponte, and more.
 (In the interest of full disclosure I should say that Partick Newell is my personal friend.
 Yet even if I were not his friend, I would be one of his biggest fans.
 His energy, enthusiasm, and commitment to education is inspiring.)